 Louis Grell is currently represented in the following “known” collections and locations:

-Munich Municipal Museum, Brauer Museum at University of Valparaiso, American Museum of Western Art-The Anschutz Collection (Denver, CO), Pottawattamie County Government complex (Council Bluffs, IA) “Two Man show with Grant Wood,” St. Louis Union Station Grand Hall, Council Bluffs (Iowa) Public Library, Bluffs Art Council (Council Bluffs, IA), St. John’s Lutheran Church (Council Bluffs, IA), Chicago Theatre, St. Mark’s Episcopal Church (Geneva, IL), Netherland Plaza Hotel (Cincinnati, OH), City of Detroit Water Board Building, Lift For Life Academy (St. Louis, MO), Palace Theatre (Greensburg, PA), St. John’s Northwestern Military Academy (Delafield, WI), Youngstown Metropolitan Housing Authority (Youngstown, OH), Amtrak Station Springfield, IL, Town Hall (Springville, NY), Town Hall (Persia, NY), Peoples Church of Chicago, Assumption Catholic Church (Chicago), Notre Dame de Chicago, Ascension Greek Orthodox Church (Chicago), St. Marks Episcopal Church (Geneva, IL), First Presbyterian Church (Bay City, MI) and many private collections and still many more to be discovered.
+Munich Municipal Museum, Brauer Museum at University of Valparaiso, American Museum of Western Art-The Anschutz Collection (Denver, CO), Pottawattamie County Government complex – lobby (Council Bluffs, IA), St. Louis Union Station Grand Hall, Council Bluffs Public Library (Council Bluffs, IA), Kettering University (Flint, MI), St. John’s Lutheran Church (Council Bluffs, IA), Chicago Theatre, St. Mark’s Episcopal Church (Geneva, IL), Netherland Plaza Hotel (Cincinnati, OH), City of Detroit Water Board Building, Lift For Life Academy (St. Louis, MO), Mayflower Hotel – East room (Washington D.C.), Palace Theatre (Greensburg, PA), St. John’s Northwestern Military Academy (Delafield, WI), Youngstown Metropolitan Housing Authority (Youngstown, OH), Bluffs Arts Council (Council Bluffs, IA), Amtrak Station Springfield, IL, Town Hall (Springville, NY), Town Hall (Persia, NY), Peoples Church (Chicago, IL), Assumption Catholic Church (Chicago), Notre Dame de Chicago, Ascension Greek Orthodox Church (Chicago), St. Marks Episcopal Church (Geneva, IL), First Presbyterian Church (Bay City, MI) and many private collections with still many more to be discovered.

 Grell was born in Council Bluffs, Iowa on November 30, 1887, son of Louis Frederick Grell II, a meat market owner and Magdalena Getz who was artistic in fashion design.
 By the age of eight, Grell was painting better than his Council Bluffs art teacher Mrs. Bell Brown prompting a family meeting to decide the young lads future.
 After both parents realized that young Master Grell had a serious gift in drawing and artistic design, they decided to send him to the finest art schools in Europe.
 At the age of twelve, in May 1900, young Grell was escorted by Mr. and Mrs. W.B.
 Muesser, of Lewis Township Iowa, to his grandmothers home in Hamburg, Germany.
 There he would embarked on a fascinating journey through the highest levels of art training and craftsmanship which Europe had to offer.
 His first stop on the way to Hamburg was the Paris exposition of that year.